jnozzi/cocoadev.com/markdown/CURLHandle.md

 Since I've posted this example code, I have found some bugs.
 Namely:

-General/[CURLHandle curlHelloSignature:@"General/XxXx" acceptAll:YES];	// to get General/CURLHandle registered for handling General/URLs
+[CURLHandle curlHelloSignature:@"XxXx" acceptAll:YES];	// to get CURLHandle registered for handling URLs

-should be in awakeFromNib: or init: or a similiar method of the General/NSApplication delegate.
+should be in awakeFromNib: or init: or a similiar method of the NSApplication delegate.
 Likewise:

-	General/[CURLHandle curlGoodbye];	// to clean up
+	[CURLHandle curlGoodbye];	// to clean up

-should be placed inside applicationWillTerminate: of the General/NSApplication delegate.
+should be placed inside applicationWillTerminate: of the NSApplication delegate.

 -Joe

 ----

-There's a bundle of helpful compilation information on the General/POSTMethodANDNSURLRequest page.
+There's a bundle of helpful compilation information on the POSTMethodANDNSURLRequest page.
 Someone might consider moving it here. :-)

 ----

-Has anyone successfully built a universal General/CURLHandle with support for 10.2.8?
+Has anyone successfully built a universal CURLHandle with support for 10.2.8?
 Thanks -- Joe